paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ## E2E Key Confidentiality

 To ensure the confidentiality of E2E Keys shared between endpoints, endpoints will make use of common Key Encryption Key (KEK) that is known only by all of the trusted entities in a conference.
 That KEK, defined in the PERC EKT Diet Draft TODO FIX REF \[@!
-I-D.draft-jennings-perc-srtp-ekt-diet] as the EKT_key, will be used to subsequently encrypt E2E key material and security context information (E2E Key(i)) that each endpoint will be using to encrypt their media (i.e., RTP payload) via authenticated SRTP encryption as defined in the PERC Double draft specification TODO FIX REF \[@!draft-jennings-perc-double].
+I-D.draft-jennings-perc-srtp-ekt-diet] as the EKT_key, will be used to subsequently encrypt E2E key material and security context information (E2E Key(i)) that each endpoint will be using to encrypt their media (i.e., RTP payload) via authenticated SRTP encryption as defined in the PERC Double draft specification TODO FIX REF [@!I-D.jennings-perc-double].

 This KEK may need to change from time-to-time during the life of a conference, such as when a new participant joins or leaves a conference.
 Dictating if, when or how often a conference is to be re-keyed is outside the scope of this document, but this framework does accomodate re-keying during the life of a conference.